JimCampagno/GCD-iOS/README.md

 Z will not be served until O has been served.
 This is how a queue operates.

+## Serial and Concurrent Queues

-We will create three queues labeled as A, B & C. Each of these queues contain some tasks labeled as A-1, A-2 or C-1, C-4, etc.
+We will create two queues labeled as `A` and `B`.
+Each of these queues contain some tasks labeled as A-1, A-2 or B-1, B-4, etc. A task represents some code that will run (like a `print()` statement). `A` is considered a serial queue and `B` is considered a concurrent queue.
+Definitions to follow.

 A Queue: [A-1, A-2, A-3, A-4, A-5]
 B Queue: [B-1, B-2, B-3, B-4, B-5]
-C Queue: [C-1, C-2, C-3, C-4, C-5]

-We have three different queues that need to do some work.
-In what order will these queues execute their tasks?
-Should A finish through all of its tasks before B begins?
-If so, does C then wait for B finishes before it fires off.
-If we were to adhere to these principals, then we would be executing our queues synchronously.
-One after the other as if they were waiting in a line.

-A: ---> en route
-B:
-C:

-A being a queue, it has multiple tasks that need to be executed.
-Does it kick off each one one at a time?
-If so, A would be considered a **serial queue**.
+`A` being a queue, it has multiple tasks that need to be executed.
+Does it kick off each one.. one at a  time?
+If so, `A` would be considered a **serial queue**.
 This is what a serial queue looks like:

 A-1: ----> en route
 A-2: